Playing Mastermind with Wordle-like Feedback: The First Case.

-Before giving the specific strategy, we extend the definition of the `answer set'.
-We define `Q-answer set' $Q_{i,j}$ as the set of strings to be potential answers considering the guesses and the feedback in the initial $i$ rounds, and the initial $j$ positions of the guesses and the feedback in the $(i+1)$th round.
-Notice that $P_i = Q_{i-1,n} = Q_{i,0}$.
-An example is shown below: \begin{itemize} \item In a Mastermind game with $k = 3,n = 3$, the codebreaker guesses (1,1,1) in the first round and the feedback is (B,G,B).
-In the second round, the codebreaker guesses (2,1,2), and if the feedback is (G,G,B), then the results are:
+Intuitively, $Q_{i,j}$ is the set of words possible to be answers considering the guesses and the feedback in the initial $i-1$ rounds, and the guesses and the feedback in the initial $j$ positions of the $i$th round.
+Notice that $P_i = Q_{i,n} = Q_{i+1,0}$.
+An example is shown below: \begin{itemize} \item In a Mastermind game with $k = 3,n = 3$, the codebreaker guesses (1,1,1) in the first round, and the feedback is (\XSolidBrush,\Checkmark,\XSolidBrush).
+In the second round, the codebreaker guesses (2,1,2), and if the feedback is (\Checkmark,\Checkmark,\XSolidBrush), then the results are